-“Comfort of the imprisoned”:
+“Comfort of the imprisoned”: A Saint Louis motet, restored

-Louis XII of France Kneeling in Prayer
+Jean Bourdichon, Louis XII of France Kneeling in Prayer (The Hours of Louis XII)

 Tempura and gold, 1498–1499